88-degrees/Book-of-Changes/appendix03s1.md

 ### Footnotes

-<a name="fn_254"></a>[349:I](#fr_254) Chapter I is an attempt to show the correspondency between the phenomena of external nature ever changing, and the figures of the Yî King ever varying.
+<a name="fn_254"></a>[349:I](#fr_254) Chapter I is an attempt to show the correspondency between the phenomena of external nature ever changing, and the figures of the [**Yì Jīng**](https://en.wikipedia.org/wiki/I_Ching) ever varying.
 The first four paragraphs, it is said, show, from the phenomena of production and transformation in external p.
-350 nature, the principles on which the figures of the Yî were made.
+350 nature, the principles on which the figures of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) were made.
 The fifth and sixth paragraphs show, particularly, how the attributes represented by the figures [Qián(䷀)](e4b9beqian.md) and [Kūn(䷁)](e59da4kun.md) are to be found in (the operations of) heaven and earth.
 The last two paragraphs show both those attributes embodied or realised in man.
 The realisation takes place, indeed, fully only in the sage or the ideal man, who thus becomes the pattern for all men.

 In paragraph 3 we have five of the six derivative trigrams; -- the six children,' according to the nomenclature of the Wăn arrangement.
 'Thunder' stands for kăn ( ), 'lightning' for lî ( ), 'wind' for sun ( ), and 'rain' for khan ( ).
 'The sun,' however, is also an emblem of lî, and 'the moon' one of kăn ( ), generally said to represent 'mountains,' while tui ( ) representing 'collections of water,' has no place in the enumeration.
 [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi) says that in paragraph 3 we have the natural changes seen in the phenomena of the sky, while in 4 we have such changes as find body and figure on the earth.

 Paragraphs 5 and 6 have both been misunderstood from neglect of the peculiar meaning of the character kih ( ), and from taking it in its common acceptation of 'knowing.'
 Both commentaries and dictionaries point out that it is here used in the sense of 'directing,' 'presiding over.'
 In paragraph 7, however, it resumes its ordinary significancy.

 <a name="fn_255"></a>[351:II](#fr_255) Chapter II, paragraphs 9-14, is divided into two parts.
-The former contains paragraphs 9-12, and tells us how the sages, [king Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou) and the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou), proceeded in making the Yî, so that the good fortune and bad of men's courses should be indicated by it in harmony with right and wrong, and the processes of nature.
-Paragraphs 13, 14 form the second part, and speak of the study of the Yî by the superior man, desirous of doing what is right and increasing his knowledge, and the advantages flowing from it.
+The former contains paragraphs 9-12, and tells us how the sages, [king Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou) and the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou), proceeded in making the [**Yì**](https://en.wikipedia.org/wiki/I_Ching), so that the good fortune and bad of men's courses should be indicated by it in harmony with right and wrong, and the processes of nature.
+Paragraphs 13, 14 form the second part, and speak of the study of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) by the superior man, desirous of doing what is right and increasing his knowledge, and the advantages flowing from it.

 I can follow to some extent the first two statements of paragraph 12, so far as the ideas of the writer are concerned, though asserting any correspondence between the changes of the lines of the diagrams, and the operations of external nature, as in the succession of day and night, is merely an amusement of the fancy.
 I all but fail, however, to grasp the idea in the last statement.
 In the trigram, the first line represents earth; the second, man; and the p.
 352 third, heaven; in the hexagram, the first and second lines are assigned to earth; the third and fourth, to man; and the fifth and sixth, to heaven.
 These are the three Powers, and each Power has 'a Grand Extreme,' where its nature and operation are seen in their highest ideal.
 This is to some extent conceivable; but when I try to follow our author, and find an analogy between the course of these extremes and the movements in the places of the diagrams, I have no clue by which to trace my way.
 For the concluding sentence of paragraph 14 see the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou) on the last line of hexagram 14.

-<a name="fn_256"></a>[353:III](#fr_256) Chapter III, paragraphs 15-19, gives additional information about the constituent parts of the Yî, that is, the Text of the classic as we have it from [king Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou) and his son.
+<a name="fn_256"></a>[353:III](#fr_256) Chapter III, paragraphs 15-19, gives additional information about the constituent parts of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching), that is, the Text of the classic as we have it from [king Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou) and his son.
 The imperial editors say that it expands the meaning of the fourth paragraph, the third of chapter 2.
 It does do so, but this account hardly covers all its contents.

 To understand the names 'small and great,' as used of the diagrams in paragraphs 17 and 19, it should be noted that hexagrams to which the divided or yin line gives their character are termed 'small,' and those where the undivided or yang line rules are called 'great.' [**Gòu ䷫**](e5a7a4gou.md) (44,  ), Thun (33,  ), and Phei (12,  ) are instances of the former class; Fû (24,  ), Lin (19,  ) and Thâi (11,  ), of the other.

 It is observed by Žhâi Khing (early in the Ming dynasty) that the terms 'diagrams' and 'explanations' must be understood not only of the whole figures but also as embracing the several lines.

-<a name="fn_257"></a>[354:IV](#fr_257) Chapter IV, paragraphs 20-23, is intended still more to exalt the Yî, and seems to say that the sage by means of it can make an exhaustive study of all principles and of human nature, till he attains to the knowledge of the ordinances of Heaven.
+<a name="fn_257"></a>[354:IV](#fr_257) Chapter IV, paragraphs 20-23, is intended still more to exalt the [**Yì**](https://en.wikipedia.org/wiki/I_Ching), and seems to say that the sage by means of it can make an exhaustive study of all principles and of human nature, till he attains to the knowledge of the ordinances of Heaven.
 Such is the account of the chapter given by [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi); but the second character in paragraph 21 must be understood in the signification which it has in all the sixty-four sentences which explain the emblematic structure of the hexagrams, as = 'in accordance with' and not 'by means of.'
 The p.
-355 imperial editors append to their statement of Kû's account, that it must be borne in mind that the sages had not to wait till the Yî was made to conduct their exhaustive study.
-They had done that before, and the Yî may be considered as a talk on the results, drawn out in its own peculiar style.
+355 imperial editors append to their statement of Kû's account, that it must be borne in mind that the sages had not to wait till the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) was made to conduct their exhaustive study.
+They had done that before, and the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) may be considered as a talk on the results, drawn out in its own peculiar style.
 It holds the mirror up to nature; but its authors knew nature before they made it.

 In paragraph 21, 'the brilliant phenomena of the heavens' are the various shining bodies of the sky, with their rising and setting; 'the definite arrangements of the earth' are the different situations of its parts according to the points of the compass, and its surface as diversified by mountain and valley; and by the study of these the causes of day and night are known as being the expansion and contraction of the elementary ether.
 The same thing produces the facts of birth or life and death.